 DBCC FREESYSTEMCACHE (‘ALL’)

-Clears the plan cache for the instance of SQL Server.
-Clearing the plan cache will cause a recompile of all subsequent execution plans and can result in a temporary decrease of query performance.
+This command Clears out the plan cache for SQL Server instance.
+Clearing the plan cache will require all subsequent execution plans to be recompiled, which may result in a temporary drop in query performance.

-Flushes the distributed query connection cache used by distributed queries (queries between servers).
+The distributed query connection cache, which is used by distributed queries, is flushed (queries between servers).

 DBCC SHRINKDATABASE(tempdb, 10)

-tempdb.
-The first set of output will display the size (in MB) of the current database (both data and log files) as well as space in the database that has not been reserved for database objects (unallocated space).
+While connected to tempdb, run sp spaceused to see the current amount of free space in the database.
+The first set of output will show the current database’s size (in MB) (including data and log files), as well as database space that has not been reserved for database objects (unallocated space).

-The second set of output will display the total amount of space allocated by objects in the database (reserved), total amount of space used by data (data), total space used by indexes (index_size) and the total amount of space reserved for objects in the database that has not been used (unused).
+The second set of output will show the total amount of space reserved for database objects that have not been used (reserved), the total amount of space used by data (data), the total amount of space used by indexes (index size), and the total amount of space reserved for database objects that have not been used (unused).